MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/telemetry-dashboard-worksheet-reference.md

 ## Custom report worksheet

 When you select the **Create custom report** button on the **Custom report** worksheet, Telemetry Dashboard connects to multiple tables and creates relationships for you to use in a PivotTable.
-If you have never used a PivotTable before, you can learn more in [Tutorial: PivotTable data analysis using a Data Model in Excel](https://go.microsoft.com/fwlink/?LinkID=279531).
+If you have never used a PivotTable before, you can learn more in [Use multiple tables to create a PivotTable](https://support.office.com/articles/b5e3ff48-2921-4e29-be15-511e09b5cf2d).

 ## Related topics